possibilities/bakeneko-60/README.md

-This fork adds PCB and plate support for a DZ60-line split spacebar to the Bakeneko
+This fork adds PCB and plate support for a DZ60-line split spacebar to the [Bakeneko 60](https://github.com/kkatano/bakeneko-60)

 #### Bottom row layouts